popzxc/solx_demo/README.md

 Or you can do `export FOUNDRY_PROFILE=solx` to make it used by default within your terminal session.

-Please check which version is used for compilation: `0.8.28` corresponds to native `solc`, while `0.8.29` corresponds to `solx`.
+Please check which version is used for compilation: `0.8.28` corresponds to native `solc`, while `0.8.30` corresponds to `solx`.
 The main reason to use different versions of compiler is to force foundry to recompile contracts when switching profiles.
-`0.8.29` release of `solc` doesn't seem to have new optimizations, so it shouldn't affect comparisons.
 Feel free to compare with other versions yourself.

-`solx` is still very early in development.
+`solx` is still missing some features to work with Foundry as expected.
 Here are some guidelines:

 - Run `forge build` before running tests, and run `forge clean` after running tests.
 Re-compilation of already built contracts may not work as expected.
-- `stack too deep` and `bytecode size is too big` errors may be very frequent; some work on technical debt is still required to prevent them.
 - Only `forge build` and `forge test` have been checked; `forge script` and other options may not work or work incorrectly.
-- Legacy codegen is more stable for now, `via_ir` does not work with `solmate` project.

 ## Project structure